Questions?

 Troubleshooting in Melt and Pour Soap

-When working with some many variables, there are dozens of possible scenarios that could happen.
-Sinking lavender buds, soap spills, unfortunate inclusions of cat hair, mottled orange and blue supposed-to-be layers; I’ve seen it all.
-Here are some common hiccups you may experience along the way as well as remedies and points for further reference.
+If you have experienced difficulties with melt-and-pour soapmaking, you are not alone.
+When working with so many variables and different kinds of soap-making supplies, there are dozens of ways it can go wrong.
+Mistakes range from sinking lavender buds, soap spills, unfortunate inclusions of cat hair, and mottled orange and blue supposed-to-be layers.
+Here are some common hiccups you may experience along the way, as well as remedies and points for further reference:

 layeredblue